PROFESSIONS, VOCATIONS, AND BUSINESSES

 (2) The board may enter into mutual recognition agreements with one (1) or more party states provided that each party state:

-(a) Has substantially similar requirements for pharmacist licensure, as required in section 54-1722, Idaho Code, or pharmacist intern and certified technician registration, as required by board rule, or both;
+(a) Has substantially similar requirements for pharmacist licensure, as required in section 54-1722, Idaho Code, or pharmacist intern and technician registration, as required by board rule, or both;

 (b) Requires a fingerprint-based criminal history check prior to licensure that is substantially similar to the requirement in section 54-1718, Idaho Code; and

 (c) Grants the same multistate practice privileges to Idaho pharmacists, pharmacist interns, or technicians as Idaho grants to the party state’s pharmacists, pharmacist interns, or technicians under like circumstances and conditions.

 (3) A pharmacist, pharmacist intern, or technician license issued by a party state will be recognized by the board as permitting the multistate practice of pharmacy in or into Idaho without a license issued by the board provided the following conditions are met:

 (a) The party state is the primary state of residence for the multistate licensee;